na-na-hi/renget/archive/karukarubagofgoodies.md

 !!!
 Danger This is not a copy-paste jailbreak.
 I've given you the template you can freely modify based on your liking.
 I will constantly update the rentry with information.

 -> **KaruKaru's Bag of Goodies** <-
--> *23/08: nvm, got busy with college.
-Haven't tinkered with claude.
-But XML tag on prefill helps a bit from what I heard.
-Sorry, really, I'll update with the prefilling template or copy paste once I'm free for real.*<-

--> Currently STILL working on: Finding a better tag for ban, messing around with JB because Claude's filter got strengthen...
-Again.
-And it just keeps on getting stronger to be honest. <-
+-> *22/12: Update, added JB.*<-

 ***
 -> Hello, I am KaruKaru~ I've been messing around with JBs for 2 to 3 days I managed to make an universal jailbreak for gpt and claude (API model and claude.ai/clewd included)! <-

--> ==Since filters are getting stronger and jailbreaks are actively getting patched==, I won't be posting the JB directly but instead, will give you a very strong base to start. <-
+-> ==Now there's a JB provided for guide, yay!==, I won't be posting the JB directly but instead, will give you a very strong base to start.
+You can also try my JB or use it now.<-

 -> *Side note: English isn't my native language and most times I use translator, do forgive me for the grammar mistakes and misspelling.
 You can contact me on discord as I'm willing to provide help but not spoon-feeding.
 My username is .karukaru* <-